An updated guide to cycle lighting regulations

-One is required, showing a white light, positioned centrally or offside, up to 1500mm from the ground, aligned towards and visible from the front.
+At least one lamp is required, showing a white light, positioned centrally or offside (the right-hand side of the bike), up to 1500mm from the ground, aligned towards and visible from the front.
 If capable of emitting a steady light, it must be marked as conforming to BS6102/3 or an equivalent EC standard.

-If capable of emitting only a flashing light, it must emit at least 4 candela.
+If capable of emitting only a flashing light, it must emit at least 4 candelas.

-One is required, coloured red, marked BS6102/2 (or equivalent), positioned centrally or offside, between 250mm and 900mm from the ground, at or near the rear, aligned towards and visible from behind.
+One rear reflector is required, coloured red, marked BS6102/2 (or equivalent), positioned centrally or offside (on the right-hand side of the bike), between 250mm and 900mm from the ground, at or near the rear, aligned towards and visible from behind.

-Four are required, coloured amber and marked BS6102/2 (or equivalent), positioned so that one is plainly visible to the front and another to the rear of each pedal.
+If you're going to ride your bicycle in the dark then four pedal reflectors are required; coloured amber, marked BS6102/2 (or equivalent), and positioned so that one is plainly visible to the front and another to the rear of each pedal.

 Exceptions and explanations

-Cycle trailers need a rear lamp as above and a triangular rear reflector with an ECE mark III or IIIA.
-(Trailer manufacturers appear blissfully unaware of this however, and generally fit cycle-type reflectors whilst making no provision for a rear lamp.)
+Cycle trailers are becoming ever more popular with touring cyclists and they too need a rear lamp as above and a triangular rear reflector with an ECE mark III or IIIA.
+(Trailer manufacturers appear unaware of this, however, and generally fit round cycle-type reflectors and leave no provision for attaching a rear lamp.)

 Seriously reduced visibility

-Unlike other vehicles, pedal cycles are not required to light up when conditions of seriously reduced visibility occur in daytime.
-That's because this clause applies only to lights that are required to be fitted, and lights are not required to be fitted to a pedal cycle between sunrise and sunset.
-So even if the cycle has lights fitted and is ridden into a bank of fog for example, they do not have to be switched on.
-It would nevertheless be wise to do so!
+Unlike other vehicles, pedal cycles are not legally required to light up when conditions of seriously reduced visibility occur in daytime - but you're living dangerously if you don't.
+That's because this clause applies only to lights that are required to be fitted at all times as with a car; lights are not required to be fitted to a pedal cycle between sunrise and sunset.
+So even if the cycle has lights fitted and is ridden into a bank of fog, for example, they do not have to be switched on.
+Yes, the law is strange.

 'Lighting-up time' and the 'Hours of Darkness'

 These commonplace phrases have meant many different things in the past and continue to cause confusion.
-Remember: for a cyclist the only thing that matters is the sun, the moment it dips below the horizon, our lights must go on, even though there may be plenty of light to see by for another half hour or so on a clear evening.
+However, for a cyclist, the only thing that matters is the sun; the moment it dips below the horizon, our lights are required to be turned on, even though there may be plenty of light to see by for another half hour or so on a clear evening.
+It's the rules.

 Beware that some publishers of 'lighting-up times' are a bit careless and give the 'hours of darkness' instead.
 Don't trust any such data unless it clearly states the times of sunset and sunrise.

-Thanks to a European Directive of a few years ago, wherever a British Standard (BS) is referred to, equivalent standards from other EC countries must now also be recognised - but only if they provide an equivalent level of safety.
+A European Directive of a few years ago stated that wherever a British Standard (BS) is referred to, equivalent standards from other EC countries must now also be recognised - but only if they provide an equivalent level of safety.
 It’s not exactly clear which do.
-However Germany has arguably the strictest cycle lighting laws in Europe so we consider it safe to use equipment that is marked accordingly, with a “K~number”.
+However Germany has arguably the strictest cycle lighting laws in Europe so we should consider it safe to use equipment that is marked accordingly, with a “K~number”.

 It should also be noted that wherever a British Standard is referred to, that reference applies to a specific edition.
-In the case of BS6102/3, that is the 1986 edition, as amended on 15th April 1995 and again on 1st September 2003.
-These amendments (in conjunction with the 1994 amendment of RVLR) removed the filament bulb design restrictions, so that lamps may now get their light from LEDs, HIDs – or whatever comes next!
+In the case of BS6102/3, that is the 1986 edition, as amended on 15 April 1995 and again on 1 September 2003.
+These amendments (in conjunction with the 1994 amendment of RVLR) removed the filament bulb design restrictions, so that lamps may now get their light from LEDs or HIDs.

-Dynamo powered lights are legal even though they go out when you stop.
-That’s allowed so long as you stop on the left.
-Usually it’s much safer to stay where you are (e.g. in a stationary queue with left-turning traffic filtering up your inside), since most cars do stop for red traffic lights and those that don’t are unlikely to pay more heed to a bike lamp!
+Dynamo powered lights are legal even though traditionally they have gone out when you stop (modern dynamo systems have 'standlight' technology which means that the light stays on for a while after you have stopped - another German legal requirement).
+In the UK it is legal to have a light turn off when you stop - which is OK so long as you stop on the left.
+Usually, it's much safer to stay where you are (e.g. in a stationary queue with left-turning traffic filtering up your inside), since most cars do stop for red traffic lights and those that don’t are unlikely to pay more heed to a bike lamp!